MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/scratch document.md

 - **National Legislation:**

     - National laws and regulations establish the overarching framework for waste management, including policies related to waste collection, disposal, and recycling.
-    - These laws may set targets for waste reduction, establish standards for waste treatment and recycling processes, and define responsibilities for waste management authorities.
+    - These laws may set targets for waste [[Reduction]], establish standards for waste treatment and recycling [[Processes]], and define responsibilities for waste management authorities.
 - **Regional and Local Regulations:**

     - Regional or local governments may enact additional regulations or ordinances to address specific waste management challenges and priorities in remote areas.